 Word Up!
 A Focus on the African American Lexicon

-In this course, students will examine the history, culture, and use of the African American lexicon through the lens of the forthcoming Oxford Dictionary of African American English (ODAAE), a first-of-its-kind project underway by Oxford University Press in partnership with Harvard University’s Hutchins Center for African and African American Research (www.odaae.com).
-Students taking this course will learn about the significance of the African American lexicon as a means of racial and cultural expression in the African American speech community, from current and trendy slang to enduring terminology passed down from one generation to the next.
-Students will explore the breadth of the African American lexicon across various semantic domains, including food, sports, music, and religion, and will consider the ways in which such terms vary across dimensions such as age, gender, region, and social class.
-Students taking this course will have an opportunity to hear, first-hand, from members of the Oxford Languages lexicography team about the rigorous historical methodology used to trace words back to their earliest known attestations.
+In this workshop, attendees will examine the history, culture, and use of the African American lexicon through the lens of the forthcoming Oxford Dictionary of African American English (ODAAE), a first-of-its-kind project underway by Oxford University Press in partnership with Harvard University’s Hutchins Center for African and African American Research (www.odaae.com).
+Attendees taking this workshop will learn about the significance of the African American lexicon as a means of racial and cultural expression in the African American speech community, from current and trendy slang to enduring terminology passed down from one generation to the next.
+Attendees will explore the breadth of the African American lexicon across various semantic domains, including food, sports, music, and religion, and will consider the ways in which such terms vary across dimensions such as age, gender, region, and social class.
+Attendees taking t+B14his workshop will have an opportunity to hear, first-hand, from members of the Oxford Languages lexicography team about the rigorous historical methodology used to trace words back to their earliest known attestations.
 And they will hear from members of the ODAAE advisory board – comprised of some of the leading scholars of African American English – about the linguistic and cultural significance of the African American lexicon to African American English, American English, and varieties of English spoken around the globe.
-Finally, through early access to some select entries, students will have an opportunity to explore ways in which the dictionary can be used by teachers and scholars as a new and exciting resource in the study of African American English.
+Finally, through early access to some select entries, attendees will have an opportunity to explore ways in which the dictionary can be used by teachers and scholars as a new and exciting resource in the study of African American English.

-Keywords: Sociolinguistics, Variation, Corpus Linguistics, Language Change, Lexicon
+Keywords: Sociolinguistics, Corpus Linguistics, Language Change, Lexicon, Variation

 When/Where: